This article is written by SONAKSHI MAITY during her internship with Le Droit India.

 Arbitrary exercise of power under PMLA

 The PMLA empowered the Directorate of Enforcement (ED) with the authority to trace and seize assets derived from criminal activities.
 Over time, the PMLA’s implementation became stringent and stubborn.
-Suddenly those accused found themselves facing the daunting possibility of having their properties confiscated and their freedom curtailed which means Article 21 Right to Personal Life and Liberty is violated at the discretion of the authorities.
+Suddenly, the authorities began confiscating the accused persons’ properties and restricting their freedom, thereby violating their Article 21 Right to Life and Personal Liberty at their own discretion.
 The ruthless seizure of assets by the ED struck fear among those who earned wealth through honest means.
-However the power of ED has been misused by arresting individuals without sufficient evidence or grounds of arrest.
+However, the ED has misused its power by arresting individuals without providing sufficient evidence or valid grounds for the arrest.
 Yet, the Indian Judiciary has consistently stood as a ray of hope by safeguarding constitutional principles and maintaining a balance between the enforcement of the law and the protection of citizens’ rights.
 Through a series of landmark judgements, the courts have created a web of safeguards, a fine balance that ensures the PMLA’s effectiveness while safeguarding the sacred rights of the accused.
 These judicial interventions have become a shield against the arbitrary exercise of power.

-• Karti Chidambaram vs. Enforcement Directorate, Karti Chidambaram was arrested by the ED in connection with the INX Media case.
-Critics argued that the arrest was politically motivated and unnecessary.
+- Karti Chidambaram vs. The Enforcement Directorate arrested Karti Chidambaram in connection with the INX Media case.
+Critics claimed that the agency made the arrest for political reasons and without necessity.
 This case highlights the ED’s misuse of arrest powers targeting people for political purposes.

-• Satyendar Jain vs. Enforcement Directorate, Satyendar Jain was arrested by the ED in connection with a money laundering case.
+- Satyendar Jain vs. The Enforcement Directorate arrested Satyendar Jain in connection with a money laundering case.
 Critics argued that the arrest was unnecessary as he was already cooperating with the Investigation.
 This case demonstrates the ED’s tendency to misuse its arrest powers and targeting for political purposes.

 SUPREME COURT ON ED’s ARREST POWERS UNDER PMLA

-• The court stated that the power to arrest must be exercised based on an objective and fair evaluation of the material against an individual.
+- The court stated that the power to arrest must be exercised based on an objective and fair evaluation of the material against an individual.
+This decision clearly instructed ED officers not to make arrests based on mere whims and fancies.

 i) Enforcement Case Information Reports (ECIRs): 5,906 registered by December 31, 2023.